Middle School Lessons

 Money: Lesson 22

 Money-related activities are built into units within the context of real-world scenarios.
 Individual abilities must be considered in all money-related activities.
 Some students may only be able to match coins for a given amount, while others may be able to make change.
-Across all grade band units, the teacher will be provided with scenario activities but should adjust the goals for the individual student.
+Across all grade band units, the service provider will be provided with scenario activities but should adjust the goals for the individual student.
 Suggestions for coin/bill recognition, identifying money values, counting coins and bills are provided in the lesson plans to accommodate these learning differences.

 Schedules and Times: Lesson 23